TomDonoghue/TomDonoghue.github.io/code.md

 layout: default
 ---

-# Code & Resources
+# Code

-This page contains links to code projects I work on, as well as resources I create and curate.
+This page contains links to code projects that I work on.

 * Table of Contents
 {:toc}